RaceTimeProject/Race-Time/README.md

 # Race-Time
-This is my Git Repository for Working with Data and Code A3 - Jack MacKenzie 24476879
+This is my Git Repository for Working with Data and Code A3.
+Three files are stored in this repository.
+The first is the README file that you are reading now.
+AllCode contains all of the HTML, CSS and JavaScript for the RaceTime website.
+RaceTimeLogoResize.png contains the logo that is featured on the website.
+It is recommended that you run this code using Replit or a similar code editor.
+As backup, you can view the Replit for the website here: https://replit.com/join/lqibjloykt-jackmackenzie8